kbhknh/Math_Grad_Admission/README.md

 ### Admission Requirements
 Typically we expect:

-* A GPA of at least 3.0 overall and substantially higher in mathematics courses.
-* 18 or more credits of mathematics beyond calculus.
-The 18 credits should include at least one semester of both rigorous analysis (sometimes called advanced calculus) and abstract algebra, and preferably two semesters.
-Advanced undergraduate courses in other topics further strengthen your application.
-* Transcripts or academic records from each institution attended.
-Transcripts do not have to include fall semester grades.
+* **Transcripts** or academic records from each institution attended.
+Transcripts do **not** have to include fall semester grades.
 Thus, transcripts may contain courses in progress.
 International academic records must be in the original language accompanied by an official English translation.
 Documents should be uploaded as part of the online Graduate School [application](https://grad.wisc.edu/apply/).
 [If you are recommended for admission, the Gradaute School will request official transcripts.]
-* A “Supplemental Application Form” is part of the online Graduate School [application](https://grad.wisc.edu/apply/).
+* A **Supplemental Application Form** is part of the online Graduate School [application](https://grad.wisc.edu/apply/).
 It is important that you include all advanced mathematics courses you have completed, are currently enrolled in, or intend to take.
 For each course give the name of the school where you took it, the course number, the title, description, books used, and the grade you received (for completed courses).
 If you have more than 20 courses, please include ONLY the most advanced courses.
 We are looking for the course descriptions, and books used - this is not just a repeat of transcript information.
 Your transcript does not give us course descriptions and books used.
-* A statement of reasons for graduate study.
+* A **statement of reasons** for graduate study.
 Submit this electronically with your online Graduate School [application](https://grad.wisc.edu/apply/).
-* GRE (Graduate Record Exam) scores, including the Subject test in mathematics.
+* **GRE** (Graduate Record Exam) scores, including the Subject test in mathematics.
 In exceptional cases, advanced GRE's from other sciences can be substituted for the advanced GRE in mathematics.
 December scores will be received online by mid-January.
 If you have taken the exam by December 15, this will not present a problem.
 If you take the exam after December, your scores will not reach us in time.
 You may submit your application without a GRE or Subject test score, but your application may be at a severe disadvantage.
 Have ETS (Educational Testing Service) electronically submit your scores, using our institution code of **1846**.
 (There is NO department code.
 It doesn't matter what department code you choose, the university's central database receives the scores.
 It is preferable you do not choose a dept code.)
-* Three letters that address the question of mathematical promise.
+* Three **letters** that address the question of mathematical promise.
 These letters should be from mathematics faculty, or other faculty familiar with the demands of graduate work in mathematics.
 Please note we do not require forms for letters of recommendation.
 Have your recommenders submit their letters electronically through your [online application](https://grad.wisc.edu/apply/).
-* Applicants, whose native language is not English or whose undergraduate instruction was not in English, must provide official scores from the TOEFL (Test of English as a Foreign Language).
+* Applicants, whose native language is not English or whose undergraduate instruction was not in English, must provide official scores from the **TOEFL** (Test of English as a Foreign Language).
 See the [Graduate School’s website](https://grad.wisc.edu/apply/requirements/) for exemptions from taking the TOEFL.
 Please have ETS electronically submit your scores, using our institution code of **1846**.
 (There is NO department code.)
 For minimum scores related to the TOEFL Exam, click [here](https://grad.wisc.edu/apply/requirements/).
 Competitive scores for the TOEFL are 630 (paper), 267 (computer), 109 or above.
 * The Graduate School application fee is currently **75.00**, plus an additional **6.00** international document processing fee for non US citizens.
 The Mathematics Department is not able to waive these fees.